 One of the most common addiction questions is, “Is marijuana addictive?”
 The simplest answer is that yes, marijuana is a drug, and you can develop an addiction to it.
 However, the issue is more complex.
-Dive into the addictive properties of marijuana, why the drug is dangerous and how to recover from a marijuana addiction.
+Dive into the addictive properties of marijuana, why the drug is dangerous and how to recover from marijuana addiction.

 Is Marijuana Addictive?